RosboneMako/MeatHead/README.md

 This is the basic method you would use for VU meters, etc. Set a value in the processor, detect and display it in the editor TIMER.

 SINGLE VALUE MONITORING
 Normally a JUCE slider control is setup to have an associated TEXTBOX object.
-To give our AMP UI a sleek look we have turned all textboxes off.
-They are not needed in this VST.
+To give our AMP UI a sleek look we have turned some textboxes off.
 Instead, we have a single LABEL object on the UI that we fill in with our slider data as it is being edited.

 CUSTOM SLIDER UI